Textual Data Augmentation for Arabic-English Code-Switching Speech Recognition: Conclusion

 \section{Conclusion}

-In this paper, we have proposed a novel text augmentation pipeline for code-switching speech modules.
-We show that segmentation is crucial to obtain accurate alignments and hence generate more realistic CS.
-Through objective evaluation we show that the proposed approach substantially improves both LM and ASR systems with 29-34\% and 1-2\% relative improvement in perplexity and WER respectively compared to the baseline.
-In addition, our subjective evaluation to measure the naturalness of the generated CS text suggests that 83.8\% of the generated sentences are acceptable according to human judgements.
-The proposed method can generalized for other language pairs, depending on the available monolingual resources.
+In this work, we have proposed a novel pipeline for Arabic-English code-switching text generation to improve speech modules.
+We show that morphological segmentation is crucial to obtain accurate alignments to synthesize more realistic CS.
+Through objective evaluation, we show that the best approach in the zero-shot learning scenario is achieved with morphological segmentation and random lexical replacements.
+The proposed approach substantially improves both LM and ASR by $55.5$\%-$65.5$\% and $4$\%-$7.7$\% relative gain in perplexity and WER respectively on code-switching data from a new domain.
+Subjective evaluation for the naturalness of the generated CS text indicates that $84$\% of the generated sentences are acceptable to human judges.
+The proposed method can be generalized for other language pairs, depending on the available monolingual resources.